-The CyberEmotions consortium began in February 2009 for a period of four years.
-The project focuses on the role of collective emotions in creating, forming and breaking-up e-communities.
+The CyberEmotions consortium began in February 2009 and ran for a period of four years.
+The project focused on the role of collective emotions in creating, forming and breaking-up e-communities.

-The project involves nine partners in six different countries in Europe, including experts in the psychology of emotions, complexity, web data collection, artificial intelligence and virtual reality.
+The project involved nine partners in six different countries in Europe, including experts in the psychology of emotions, complexity, web data collection, artificial intelligence and virtual reality.

 The Final Conference of the EU FP7 CyberEmotions Project was held in January 2013 and discussed the collective dynamics of socio-techno networks and affective interactions in such systems.
 The project will formally be completed in July, 2013.
 Here are some talks from the conference.